Truthquest History review

 History periods covered:

 Beginnings: covers creation, Old Testament, neighbouring civilisations Sumer, Babylon, Egypt, Assyria, Hittites, Phoenicia and the Canaanites/Philistines.
+See here for a resource list of living books for creation and beginnings here.

 Ancient Greece: Greek achievements in government, art, architecture, math, science, and philosophy are explored, and the development and consequences of the humanist philosophy.
+We have a list of living books for Ancient Greece here.

 Ancient Rome: The study of Rome offers a unique insight into a civilisation built on human power.
 Their understanding of it led to some excellent governmental and engineering advancements, but without acknowledging God’s higher power, the stage was set for tyranny.
+You can see our top picks for living books for Ancient Rome here.

 Middle Ages (500-1400): The powerful Roman Empire was gone.
 The church now had the incredible privilege of being the leading force in Europe.
 How did it handle that opportunity, especially when Roman mistakes had made life after their empire so difficult?
 How were the developing nations and the feudal system affected?
 And much more!
 You can check out some of the books we used for the Middle Ages here.

 Renaissance, Reformation and Exploration (1400-1600): This period was a major crossroad in history.
 Two different responses develop from the spiritual emptiness of the late Middle Ages, an emptiness quite like that of our own age.
+You can see our list of living books for the Renaissance and Reformation here.

 The Age of Revolution I, II and III (1600 -2000) and American History are also available.